HsiangHung/Machine_Learning_Note/Bayesian_Optimization/README.md

 # Bayesian Optimization

 Bayesian Optimization is useful to help us search optiaml hyperparameters.
 It is particularly important in machine learnin; sometimes we need to fine tune hyperparameter to find optimal solution.
-Bayesian Optimization use historical information to efficiently find solution rather than grid search and random search.[[Mike Kraus]][Using Bayesian Optimization to reduce the time spent on hyperparameter tuning], [[Martin Krasser]][Bayesian optimization], [[Will Koehrsen]][A Conceptual Explanation of Bayesian Hyperparameter Optimization for Machine Learning].
+Bayesian Optimization use historical information to efficiently find solution rather than grid search and random search.[[Mike Kraus]][Using Bayesian Optimization to reduce the time spent on hyperparameter tuning], [[Martin Krasser]][Bayesian optimization], [[Will Koehrsen]][A Conceptual Explanation of Bayesian Hyperparameter Optimization for Machine Learning], [[Matti Karppanen]][Bayesian Hyperparameter Optimization], [[Apoorv Agnihotri and Nipun Batra]][Exploring Bayesian Optimization].

-# HyperOpt Code Example for LGBM
+## HyperOpt Code Example for LGBM

 Code examples are [here](https://www.programcreek.com/python/example/98788/hyperopt.Trials).
 For LightGBM, look for Project: **kddcup2019-automl**, Author: **shuyao95**, File: **automl.py** (example number may vary).